marcogrima93/LimitbreakIT-Blog/Posts/qualcomm-acquires-arduino-33-million-makers.md

   - qualcomm-edge-computing-strategy
 ---

-Qualcomm just dropped **$XXXX** to buy Arduino.
+Qualcomm just dropped $$$ to buy Arduino.
 Not a partnership.
 Not an investment.
-A full acquisition of the **open-source hardware platform** that taught **33 million people** how to build their first robot, smart home device, or LED blinker.
+A full acquisition of the open-source hardware platform that taught 33 million people how to build their first robot, smart home device, or LED blinker.
+However, the exact amount spent on the acquisition has not been disclosed.

 This is like Microsoft buying Linux or Apple acquiring Android.
 Arduino isn't just a company - it's a **movement**.
 Every engineering student, hobbyist maker, and IoT developer has an Arduino board sitting in a drawer somewhere.
 Now Qualcomm owns all of it.